Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 7 Mei 2026 13.47.43 UTC
+- WIB: Kamis, 7 Mei 2026 16.42.50 UTC
-- WITA: Kamis, 7 Mei 2026 14.47.43 UTC
+- WITA: Kamis, 7 Mei 2026 17.42.50 UTC
-- WIT: Kamis, 7 Mei 2026 15.47.43 UTC
+- WIT: Kamis, 7 Mei 2026 18.42.50 UTC

 Kutipan Inspiratif:
-"Success is a state of mind.
-If you want success, start thinking of yourself as a success."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: success
+Kategori: nature